 If you're anything like us, you probably can't wait for the day you can go to the store and easily (and cheaply) buy a robot to clean your house, wait on you and do whatever you want.

 We know that day is a long way off, but technology is getting better all the time.
 In fact, some high-tech companies have already developed some pretty impressive robots that make us feel like the future is here already.
 These robots aren't super-intelligent androids or anything - but hey, baby steps.

-Pocket-lint has rounded up real-life robots you can check out right now, with the purpose of getting you excited for the robots of tomorrow.
-These existing robots give us hope that one day - just maybe - we'll be able to ring a bell in order to call upon a personal robot minion to do our bidding.
+We've rounded up real-life robots you can check out right now, with the purpose of getting you excited for the robots of tomorrow.

 Starship Technologies have developed this local delivery robot designed to quickly deliver parcels and post within a two-mile radius.
 This wheeled self-driving delivery bot is an interesting alternative delivery drones.
 Will the future be void of delivery people but a buzz with wheeled and flying delivery bots?

 Samsung used CES 2019 to launch a range of care robots that it hopes to bring out in the near future.
 Bot Care, which is one of three robots announced at the Consumer Electronics Show in the US is able to do a number of tasks around the home like remind you when to take your medicine, act as a heart rate monitor, and if the worst happens phone emergency services for help.

 Just when you thought Segway couldn't possibly get any better, the company has updated and enhanced its transportation device with autonomous abilities.
 Now you can hop off your Segway and have it automatically follow you, capture video and more.
 The Loomo, as it's called, has also been built with a set of playful expressions, AI capabilities and voice, gesture and smartphone controls too.